-Tell us your ingredient dislikes and we will setup a fully-customized plant-based menu for you selected from our currently available fresh, and fresh-frozen dishes each time you order.
+Tell us your ingredient dislikes and we will set up a fully-customized plant-based menu for you selected from our currently available fresh-frozen dishes each time you order.

 Watanabe H, “Beneficial biological effects of miso with reference to radiation injury, cancer and hypertension,” Journal of Toxicologic Pathology, 2013 Jun;26(2):91-103, doi:10.1293/tox.26.91, Epub 2013 Jul 10.

 Watanabe, Hiromitsu, et al. “A miso (Japanese soybean paste) diet conferred greater protection against hypertension than a sodium chloride diet in Dahl salt-sensitive rats.”
 Hypertension research 29.9 (2006): 731-738.

 Ohara, Masayuki, et al. “Radioprotective effects of miso (fermented soy bean paste) against radiation in B6C3F1 mice: increased small intestinal crypt survival, crypt lengths and prolongation of average time to death.”
 Hiroshima journal of medical sciences 50.4 (2001): 83-86.